Links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Xender is a combination of a file transfer app and a video player.
 You can share music and movies with people in your general vicinity without using mobile data.
 Additionally, the app can play most movies and music files without much difficulty.
 That makes it a decent option for those kinds of things, although it doesn’t have any advanced viewing or playback controls like many dedicated video player apps.
-It’s a good one-two punch for those who need to share media with their friends and then also watch or listen to that media.
-It’s free and it’s surprisingly popular.
+It’s a good app for those who need to share media with their friends and then also watch or listen to that media.
+It’s free, and it’s surprisingly popular.

 Your device’s stock video player